Three Ridges: This Strenuous Loop Hike Rewards with Wide-Open Mountain Vistas

 For this hike, park at Reids Gap.
 Or, Reeds Gap.
 I’ve seen it written both ways.
 It’s at the intersection of the Blue Ridge Parkway and State Route 664.

-It’s not a large parking area.
+It’s not a large parking lot.
 There’s room for maybe 15 or 20 cars.
-It fills up quickly too since this is a very popular hike.
+It fills up quickly too since this is a very popular hike in Nelson County, Virginia.

 The marker for the Appalachian Trail is just past the last car in the parking area.
 For mapping purposes, the address is 5832 Beech Grove Road, Roseland.

-The hike begins with an ascent alongside a meadow on the white-blazed Appalachian Trail.
-You will soon enter the woods of the George Washington National Forest.
+The hike begins with an ascent alongside a meadow on the Appalachian Trail.
+You will soon enter the woods of the Three Ridges Wilderness.

-At the .8-mile mark, you will arrive at a vista that’s easy to miss.
-You won’t want to miss this reward for the initial climb on this hike.
+At the 0.8-mile mark, you will reach a vista that’s easy to miss, but you won’t want to miss this reward for the initial climb on this hike.

 Keep your eyes open.
 You’ll first see a camp site with a fire ring on the left.
 On the right, a short spur trail leads to a rocky west-facing overlook.

-The far-reaching views are fantastic, but they are just a taste of what to expect from the rocky Three Ridges overlook later in the hike.
+The views are fantastic, but they are just a taste of what to expect from the rocky overlooks that turn up later on in this summit hike.

-Once you’ve savored the views, re-trace your steps, then turn right to continue on the southbound Appalachian Trail.
+From the overlook, re-trace your steps, then turn right for the southbound Appalachian Trail.
 At the 1.7-mile mark, you’ll reach an intersection.

 There is a mileage-based trail sign, as well as a large trail kiosk.
-From here, the Three Ridges summit is 2.9 miles further down the Appalachian Trail.
+From here, the Three Ridges summit is 2.9 miles along the Appalachian Trail.

 The ascent now begins to Three Ridges.
-You’ll first go up and over Bee Mountain at the 2.3-mile mark, though it’s unremarkable.
-No vistas.
-Just keep climbing.
+You’ll go up and over Bee Mountain at the 2.3-mile mark, though it’s unremarkable.
+No views.
+Keep climbing.

 You’ll reach a switchback and a set of stairs at the 3.7-mile mark.
-In a few more steps, you’ll reach a rocky outcrop on the right with seriously booming views.
+In a few more steps, you’ll reach a rocky outcrop on the right with beautiful vistas.

-This is a fantastic place to stop for lunch.
-When we arrived (I went with a MeetUp group) there were already 6-8 people snacking, resting and re-hydrating.
+This is a great place to stop for lunch.
+When I arrived there were already 6-8 people snacking, resting and re-hydrating at the overlook.

-For day hikers, this is a great turn-around point.
-As in, eat lunch, enjoy the views, then re-trace your steps for a 7.6-mile hike.
+For day hikers, this is a perfect turn-around point.
+As in, eat lunch, enjoy the spectacular views, then re-trace your steps for a 7.6-mile day hike.

-Once we ate lunch, we continued on the Appalachian Trail, passing a few more camp sites and fire rings along the way.
-Also, a few obscured mountain vistas.
+From here, continue on the Appalachian Trail.
+You’ll pass a few camp sites and fire rings, as well as a few obscured mountain vistas.

-If you’re using AllTrails to follow the trail route, I can tell you that there is no vista at the “Three Ridges” mark on the map.
+If you use AllTrails to follow the trail route, I can tell you that there is no vista at the “Three Ridges” mark on the map.
 Only a short spur trail to a camp site.

 At this point, you’ve hiked 4.8 miles.
-You’ll see a trail sign indicating that the Harpers Creek Shelter is 3.2 miles away.
-It’s actually more like 3.7 miles.
-Boo.
+You’ll see a trail sign indicating that the Harpers Creek Shelter is 3.2 miles away, but really it’s more like 3.7 miles.

-From here, you will begin to descend all the way to Harpers Creek Shelter.
-A descent sounds good, but there are some rock scrambles.
-Hiking poles are useful.
+From here, you will descend all the way to Harpers Creek Shelter.
+There will be some rock scrambles and switchbacks.
+Hiking poles are helpful.

 Take pause at the 6.2-mile mark.
 You’ll see an opening on the left-hand side.
 Walk out to the rocks for views from the small overlook at Chimney Rock.